Car Paint Protection FAQ’s

 The latest nanotechnology protective treatments can also save you time as you don’t have to continue waxing and polishing regularly to keep that glossy appearance.
 They also make washing your car easy, fast and efficient.

-Ceramic Pro is a high gloss nanotechnology paint protection treatment with excellent chemical, thermal and ultraviolet resistance.
-This latest generation product is a huge step forward compared to older style waxes and sealants.
+Ceramic Pro is a high gloss nanotechnology paint protection treatment.
+This latest generation product is a significant step forward compared to older style waxes and sealants.

-Ceramic Pro chemically bonds to your car’s paintwork providing a long lasting protective treatment.
-Actual durability will vary depending on the types of conditions encountered and the different maintenance regimes of individual owners.
+Ceramic Pro bonds to your car’s paintwork providing a long lasting protective treatment.
+Actual durability will vary depending on the types of conditions encountered by the vehicle and the different maintenance regimes of individual owners.

 Ceramic Pro’s high chemical resistance means it will not be easily washed away by strong car wash shampoos or cleaning chemicals.